-Many digital cameras transfer multiple taps, or pixels, of data simultaneously to increase the frame rate of the camera.
+Many digital cameras transfer multiple taps, or channels, of data simultaneously to increase the frame rate of the camera.
 However, the data in each tap may not be transferred in the traditional top-left to bottom-right direction.
 Also, the taps may not transfer data in the same direction.

-The multiple-tap data formatting circuitry on the NI 1427 can reorder the data from multiple taps.
+The multiple-tap data formatting circuitry on the NI 1426 can reorder the data from up to three taps.
 The data from each tap can be independently scanned either from left-to-right or right-to-left and top-to-bottom or bottom-to-top.